fm-sys/firefox-workspaces/README.md

 Testing can be done by loading the extension in Firefox via `about:debugging#/runtime/this-firefox`.

-To build the extension, zip the `backend/`, `icons/`, `popup/` and `manifest.json` files together.
+To build the extension, increase version code and zip the `backend/`, `icons/`, `popup/` and `manifest.json` files together.
 The resulting zip file can be installed in Firefox via `about:addons` (disable `xpinstall.signatures.required`) or upload it as official release.

 ## Acknowledgements